How to work on the Debian web pages

 - Adding a new directory

-If you want to work on our web site, please be prepared to store at least 250 MB of data on your disk.
+If you want to work on our web site, please be prepared to store at least 740 MB of data on your disk.
 This reflects the current size of the source archive.
-If you (accidentally) rebuild all of the pages, you will need at least twice as much space.
-If you make a partial checkout, you'll need much less space, e.g. 50 MB for english/.
+If you (accidentally) rebuild all of the pages, you will need at least three times as much space.

 What are these lines beginning with `#'?